Performance ratings. No one loves them.

 Now, please know that I am not an organizational or behavioral psychologist.
 The approach that I share with you here is from the lab of human experience, benchmarking, trial and error and sometimes asking people what they prefer to best support them at their work.

-Discovering an employee-centered approach
+Discovering an employee-centered approach to performance ratings

 When we embarked on the initiative to rethink the annual performance appraisal process at Southwest, we did what all expert talent folks do - we turned to Google.
 We scoped out all the organizations that had ditched the performance appraisal or engineered new programs.
 We reached out and asked to benchmark with them.
 We attended webinars and read articles.
 We sought to learn what worked and what didn't.
 Then, we gathered focus groups together to ask employees and leaders within Southwest what would work best for them.